Iran launches missiles at US military base in Qatar in retaliation for American bombing

 “If the current Iranian Regime is unable to MAKE IRAN GREAT AGAIN, why wouldn’t there be a Regime change???” he asked on his Truth Social website.

 White House press secretary Karoline Leavitt later described Trump as “simply raising a question.”
-However, suggestions of overthrowing the Iranian government drew new anger from Tehran, which insists it will not negotiate at this time and is threatening to retaliate directly against either American troops or interests in a Mideast already inflamed by the still-raging Israel-Hamas war in the Gaza Strip.
+However, suggestions of overthrowing the Iranian government drew new anger from Tehran, which insists it will not negotiate at this time.

 Tehran strikes open new chapter of war